aangelopoulos/conformal-prediction/README.md

 # conformal-prediction

-Learn how to implement conformal prediction with this repository.
+There is just one notebook in this repository, and it leads you through how to code up conformal prediction.